Risks and Safety

 - Use the Liquidation Price metric to assess exposure.

-- Check the current SOL borrow rate to see if the recipe is profitable.
+- Check the current SOL borrow rate to see if the vault is profitable.
 The strategy is unprofitable if your leveraged restaking APR (glowSOL base APR × selected leverage) is less than the SOL borrow APR.

 Unstaking Queue Delays